 - There is a dispute over property ownership either because the transfer of title was done improperly or fraudulently, there are competing claims from lien holders, there is a boundary dispute or an error in the legal description.

 Settlement Agents may need to file quiet title in order to issue title insurance

 A title search is always conducted on a property on behalf of a lender to ensure there are no breaks in the chain of title and the current owner has the right to sell.
 There are specific rules as to how this information is recorded in the land records.
-Even if ownership is obvious and other evidence supports this, if there is a missing required document in the public record, it's a technical break and threatens the current homeowner's rights.
+Even if ownership is obvious and other evidence supports this, if there is a missing required document in the public record, it’s considered a title defect and threatens the current homeowner’s rights.
 If there is any doubt or confusion regarding ownership, title companies will not issue a title policy.
 Because most buyers secure a loan from a lender, this affects an owner’s ability to sell.

 These issues are considered to be defects or clouds on the title, or in the case of a deed obtained through court proceedings, a potential cloud should an error in the proceedings be found.